wallymathieu/auctions-api-fsharp/README.md

 - one dedicated mailbox for command persisters (json, redis)
 - exceptions in mailbox causes the entire program to exit with non zero exit code

-A more complete implementation could have supervisors, circuit breakers, retries et.c..

 ### High level overview of command and query flow

 ```mermaid